doragasu/mw-api/README.md

 }
 ```

 When using the asynchronous API, sometimes you do not need confirmation about when data has been sent.
-In that case, you do not need to use a completion callback, and can call `mw_send()` with this parameter set to NULL.
+In that case, you do not need to use a completion callback, you can call `mw_send()` with this parameter set to NULL.

 ### Receiving data